About our Workshops and Programs

 About the Programs

 |8 to 10 sessions of 1 hour each

-- Be respectful and behave consistently
+- Be respectful and behave consistently in a school setting

 Parent Participation and Feedback

-Parental feedback depends on what program format you have registered form.
+Parental feedback depends on the program format you have registered.